Rocks, Minerals, & Gems

 Geochronology

 An unfiltered CL image of a collection of polished zircon grains that reveal internal texture related to (re-)crystallization.
-Some zircons exhibit ‘late rims’ (indicated by arrows) where the grain exteriors date to a later geological period than the core.
-Images captured using the MiniCL™ detector.
+Some zircons exhibit 'late rims' (indicated by arrows) where the grain exteriors date to a later geological period than the core.
+Images were captured using the MiniCL™ detector.